ASAP POLICIES AND PROCEDURES

 Emergency Policies: Weather/Fire/Intruder Procedures

 In case of fire, we will line up the students outside, away from the building until firefighters give us the all clear to return.
 In case of Intruder we will have children immediately go to one of the bathrooms and lock the door, with adult supervision, while we phone police.
 If we see that exiting the building will be the best course of action, we will make that decision at the time.
 After phoning the police, we will begin to inform parents.
 For all weather emergencies we will take shelter in the basement.
 For earthquake we will have children take shelter either under tables or in a doorway with an adult.
-We will hold three drills per situation each school year.

 Each child’s guardian must sign a medical release form, giving further information about each student’s health needs and giving permission for The ASAP teachers to call 911 in case of an emergency.